 What is Early Entrance?

-The Early Entrance Program is a two-step program consisting of one year of Transition School, an intensive college preparatory program taught at the Robinson Center, and subsequent full-time enrollment at the University of Washington, typically beginning with one or more courses during the Transition School year.
+The Early Entrance Program begins with our Transition School, an intensive college preparatory program taught at the Robinson Center, followed by full-time enrollment at the University of Washington.

 The Early Entrance Program is the Robinson Center’s original early university entrance program.
 Recognized as one of the most prestigious early university entrance programs in the nation, this program facilitates early entry to the University of Washington for a carefully selected group of eighteen highly-capable young students.
-Applicants must have completed the 8th grade at the time of admission.
+Students apply during their 8th grade year of school.

 “The University of Washington catalog was like a toy catalog,” said Jina.
 “I just wanted to take everything.”
 At age 13 Jina entered the Transition School, a “one-room schoolhouse” on the University of Washington campus that is part of the Robinson Center for Young Scholars.
 Within a year Jina was a full-time UW student, at age 14.